JBlackburn94/weatherApp/README.md

 ## GitHub

-Create GitHub Repository using the Code Institute Full Template
+Create GitHub Repository using VS Code.
+Commited and pushed all content from VS Code to Github.

-## GitPod

-Pushed all content from GitPod to GitHub using Git commands (git add, git commit, git push etc).

 ## GitHub Pages